tomkelly111/PokerTracker/README.md

 <img width="392" alt="image" src="https://user-images.githubusercontent.com/111172617/211643598-1312cf03-c4dc-4967-8f65-734e9117950a.png">

 ### User Choices
 Here the User is offered a choice of what they would like to do.
 They have the option to update the database with tournament details or view their current winrate which is based on previously entered data.
 Additionally there is the option to delete the last tournament entry or delete all data stored.
 There is also the option to exit the program.
 If the User enters an invalid option an error message displays and the options are displayed again.
+This feature is available at any stage throughout the programme.

 <img width="384" alt="image" src="https://user-images.githubusercontent.com/111172617/211643419-bf12b183-590a-4920-95bc-fcebeed76241.png">